46 Free and Cheap Things to Do in Seattle

 Make a day out your visit by swinging by arguably Seattle’s best brewery Georgetown Brewing, or taste your way around a few smaller local breweries.
 Make sure you don’t leave without finding the giant Hat and Boots sculpture in Oxbow Park and snapping a picture for your Insta!

-While the famous waterfront market may be known for its fish-throwing and dank alley filled with chewed gum, there’s a lot more to see, and more importantly to eat at the Pike Place Market.
+While the famous waterfront market may be known for its fish-throwing and dark, dank alley filled with chewed gum, there’s a lot more to see, and more importantly to eat at the Pike Place Market.

 - Start off with a rose-vanilla latte with oat milk (or whatever coffee you like) at Ghost Alley Espresso

 - Grab some jumbo fried shrimp from just up the stairs